 Scottish literature is the study of the poetry, drama, fiction and prose of Scotland, in English and Scots, from its beginnings in the 14th century to the most contemporary work.

-The following year you will explore older Scottish literature and language, including the great medieval Makars (poets), Dunbar and Henryson, and the great morality play Ane Satyre of the Thrie Estaitis.
+The following year you will explore older Scottish literature and language from the medieval period until the 18th-century including the great medieval Makars (poets), Dunbar and Henryson, and the foundational early play Ane Satyre of the Thrie Estaitis.
 Eighteenth-century writing, including Ramsay, Smollett and Burns, is also an important part of the programme.

 Years 3 and 4